wp-plugins/wp-classified/README.txt

 This plugin allows you to add a simple classified page in to your wordpress blog.

 The plugin has been create and successfully tested on Wordpress version 2.8.5 with default and unchanged Permalink structure.
+It may work with earlier versions too I have not tested.

 Demo link: http://www.forgani.com/tools/wpclassified-plugins/

--> Support Iran's Green Revolution. <-
+= Iran's Green Wave Movement =

 == Installation ==